 Mark FelegyhaziCEO, Avatao.com Innovative Learning Ltd

 "Sooner or later, companies put security scanning tools in place, then realize they're not enough, because people don't understand the output of those tools," said Mark Felegyhazi, CEO of Avatao.com Innovative Learning Ltd, a startup in Hungary that sells developer security skills training software.
 Avatao competitors in this emerging field include Secure Code Warrior, which offers gamelike interfaces that train developers in secure application design.
-Avatao also offers a hands-on gamification approach, but its tools also cover threat modeling, which Secure Code Warrior doesn't address, Felegyhazi said.
+Avatao also offers a hands-on gamification approach, but its tools also cover other parts of the software development lifecycle such as application design,* which Secure Code Warrior doesn't address, Felegyhazi said.

 Firms also will look to internal and external training resources to build developer security skills.
 Beeline has sent developers to off-site security training, and plans to set up a sandbox environment for developers to practice penetration testing on their own code, so they better understand the mindset of attackers and how to head them off, Chickillo said.

 Higher education must take a similar hands-on approach to bridge the developer security skills gap for graduates as they enter the workforce, said Gabor Pek, CTO at Avatao, in a DevSecCon presentation about security in computer science curricula.